East Afghanistan, Afghanistan: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-If you go to East Afghanistan in October, you will notice that it is brisk.
-Average temperatures (including nighttime) are in the 40s F (single digits C).
-There is frost about a third of the time.
+If you go to East Afghanistan in September, you will notice that it very dry with almost no rain.
+Average temperatures (including nighttime) are in the low 50s F (low 10s C).
+There is frost once in a while.

 What to wear/what to pack: